Mustachedom/md-houserobberies/README.md

 - profit

 Why integrate with Fivemerr?
-Its a great place to store logs as it doesnt rely on discord webhooks and its far easier to search through.
-If you need an invite to their server look below
+Its a great place to store logs as it doesnt rely on discord webhooks and its far easier to search through

+As well as a place to offload images and videos from fivem that doesnt rely on discord since discord API will be automatically deleting images and videos after a certain amount of time If you need an invite to their server look below
 - [Fivemerr Discord](https://discord.com/invite/fivemerr)